bluebird75/luaunit/doc/index.rst

 .. _Test Anything Protocol: http://testanything.org/

-For more information on each format, see `Output format details`_
+For more information on each format, see `Output formats details`_

 Other options